muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

           |                        | * this/that separator in Pair sels
           |                        | * optional m-m member/multiplicity sep in Lot sels
           |                        | * optional attr name/asset separator in Kit sels
+    :     | identifiers            | * prefix of a Text literal in code-point format
+          |                        | * disambiguate Text from Nesting
     ------+------------------------+---------------------------------------
     ,     | list builders          | * separates collection elements
           |                        | * separate multiplied-members in Lot sels